ouija/Asus-S510UA-DS71-Hackintosh/README.md

 That should be everything needed to get Big Sur up and running!
 Note that I experience some odd issues where AppleALC.kext didn't load (sound not working), but rebooting seemed to fix it.

-All kexts and associated files have been updated to latest versions as of this commit date, and you can download the [Big Sur related files here](asdf).
+All kexts and associated files have been updated to latest versions as of this commit date, and you can download the [Big Sur related files here](macOS%2011.0%20(Big%20Sur)).

+Enjoy.